The Chamber > Advocacy > Legislative Agendas > Chamber Agenda

 Support a funding formula for school districts with high-density poverty that supports the needs of ESOL, foster, poverty and special education/needs students

 Support equalization aid necessary to address the property tax challenges faced by rural, urban and suburban districts

 Encourage education reform initiatives

-Encourage the legislature to allow local school districts to have more flexibility in how state dollars are spent within their school district
+Encourage the Legislature to allow local school districts to have more flexibility in how education general fund dollars are spent within their school districts

 Support growing the Kansas economy through applied research and private-public partnerships, like university/business innovation programs, at all higher education institutions

-Support career and technical education programs, including the Governor’s Career and Technical Education Initiative, to ensure a skilled workforce and meet the needs of advanced manufacturing and other industry sectors critical to the South Central Kansas Economy
+Support expanded funding for career and technical education programs, including the ”Excel in CTE Initiative” (formerly Senate Bill 155), to ensure a skilled workforce and meet the needs of advanced manufacturing and other industry sectors critical to the South Central Kansas Economy

 Encourage full funding and oppose any budget provisos that interfere with the Postsecondary Tiered Technical State Aid Cost Model, including the distribution of new funding